-Any airport sponsor may elect to not participate in the APPP.
+- B. State Transportation Board Approval: The statewide pavement preservation program generated by Aeronautics is sent to the Priority Planning Advisory Committee and the State Transportation Board along with the annual update to the Five-Year Airport Capital Improvement Program (ACIP) for approval.
+The State Transportation Board must approve program changes. - C. Non-Participating Airport Sponsors: Any airport sponsor may elect to not participate in the APPP.
 Under this option, the Airport Manager and Airport Sponsor are responsible for performing pavement inspections and evaluations, performing maintenance and keeping records, programming funding and requesting projects, accomplishing project construction, including the hiring and supervision of consultants and contractors as required.
-These projects will be handled the same as the current airport development grant program.

-C.4 Participating Airport Sponsors

-If an airport sponsor decides to participate in the program, then an Inter-Government Agreement (IGA) between the Airport Sponsor and Aeronautics will be required.
+These projects will be handled the same as the current airport development grant program. - D. Participating Airport Sponsors: If an airport sponsor decides to participate in the program, then an Inter-Government Agreement (IGA) between the Airport Sponsor and Aeronautics will be required.
 The airport maintenance construction projects will be managed and administered by Aeronautics.
 Aeronautics will contract for a Pavement Management Engineering Consultant to assist in the management, design, testing and quality control to administer the program.
-Through the use of statewide maintenance contracts for materials and construction services it is believed that there will be a large "Economy of Scale" cost savings.

-C.5 Project Construction When a project is constructed under the Joint Project Agreement (JPA) process, Aeronautics and its Pavement Management Engineering Consultant will be responsible for the contract administration.
-This involves the following: C.5.a Pre- construction Meet with the sponsor at the airport - prior to construction - to assure that the prescribed pavement treatment is prudent and to coordinate the start to finish schedule including how project quality control will be administered.
-C.5.b Contract Activate the appropriate statewide contract and oversee the project construction.
-C.5.c Progress meetings Schedule progress meetings as necessary with Aeronautics, the contractor, and the airport sponsor.
-C.5.d Inspections Conduct inspections as necessary including a final inspection with all interested parties participating.
-C.5.e Final submittals Assure that the contractors, suppliers, etc. are properly paid on time; that the work is completed in a timely fashion; and that all documentation (including "record drawings") is properly submitted before final payment is made.
-C.6 Project Completion and Acceptance Aeronautics staff and an airport representative will conduct final inspections for all pavement preservation projects.
+Through the use of statewide maintenance contracts for materials and construction services it is believed that there will be a large "Economy of Scale" cost savings. - E. Project Construction: When a project is constructed under the Joint Project Agreement (JPA) process, Aeronautics and its Pavement Management Engineering Consultant will be responsible for the contract administration.
+This involves the following: - 1.
+Meet with the sponsor at the airport prior to construction to assure that the prescribed pavement treatment is prudent and to coordinate the start to finish schedule including how project quality control will be administered. - 2.
+Activate the appropriate statewide contract and oversee the project construction. - 3.
+Schedule progress meetings as necessary with Aeronautics, the contractor, and the airport sponsor. - 4.
+Conduct inspections as necessary including a final inspection with all interested parties participating.

+- 5. Assure that the contractors, suppliers, etc. are properly paid on time; that the work is completed in a timely fashion; and that all documentation (including "record drawings") is properly submitted before final payment is made. - F. Project Completion and Acceptance: Aeronautics staff and an airport representative will conduct final inspections for all pavement preservation projects.
 No project can be closed with final payment made until Aeronautics Group receives final documents.